danieltwagner/speedwire-parse/README.md

 The Home Manager sends Speedwire messages to the EV Charger once a second.
 Each message contains in order:
 - The protocol ID `0x6081`
-- some unknown data, which could be the meter number
+- `0x0003` followed by the meter id, itself formed of a hex value and then numeric serial number
 - uptime in milliseconds
 - 60 dynamic data values of either 4 or 8 byte length.
 4 byte length seems to indicate instantaneous measurement and 8 byte length a cumulative value.
 - what appears to be an end marker